CS2401-Spring2020/Weeks3-4/README.md

     * oneStep(int, int)
     * oneStep()
     * evolution(int)
-In particular, you should test the behavior of your two versions of the game of life on at least the following boards:
+In particular, you should test the behavior of your two versions of the game of life on at least the following boards, but your TAs may test other starting boards:

 ![example1](/example1.png)
 ![example2](/example2.png)